 It is recommended the motor current always be set at the rated value also to get the best microstep smoothness.
 Setting the current higher degrades the linearity of the motor and causes microstep bunching and attendant low-speed vibration.

 What comes with the increased motor power with increased power supply voltage is increased motor heating; this heating increases more rapidly than output power and ultimately sets the maximum output power from the motor.
 That is to say, the limiting factor in how much power a motor can deliver is ultimately determined by how much heat it can safely dissipate.

 Section 5: Motor Connections

-Step motors have four, six or eight wires; older motors may have five wires, but they will not be covered here.
+Stepper motors have four, six, or eight wires; older motors may have five wires, but they will not be covered here.

 For a full-winding connection as seen in Figure 10, the center tap is ignored and both end wires are used.
 The term “full-winding” is exactly equivalent to “series” connected while “half-winding” is virtually identical to “parallel” connected.
 The choice between the two is application dependent, which is discussed later; just remember to set the drive current to exactly half the motor’s rated unipolar current rating if it is wired in full-winding and set it to the unipolar current rating if wired in half-winding.

 Eight-wire motors are about 3% more efficient when parallel-connected than an equivalent half-winding connected six-wire motor, but are considerably more complicated to connect.
 There is no advantage when comparing a series connection to a full-winding connection.
 As in a six-wire motor, the choice between series versus parallel connection is application dependent.
 Remember to set the drive current to exactly half of the motor’s rated parallel (as wired in Figure 11) current rating when using the series connection shown in Figure 12.